bocchino/AppleCore/README.txt

 e.
 For each FILE.EXEC file, issue the command EXEC FILE.EXEC in the S-C Macro Assembler.
 This creates an assembly file from the EXEC file.
-Save the assembly file FILE so it is available on the Apple II in assembly format.
+Save the assembly file FILE to the disk.

 f.
-Assemble the top-level FILE (see Section 5.1 of the AppleCore spec) by issuing the command ASM to the S-C Macro Assembler.
+Assemble the top-level FILE (see Section 5.1 of the AppleCore spec) by loading it into the assembler and issuing the command ASM to the S-C Macro Assembler.
 Any assembly files that FILE depends on (including the AVM runtime, see Section 5 of this document) must be available on the disk, or the assembler will complain that it can't find the files.

 The result of all this should be a file called FILE.OBJ on the Apple II disk.
 Issue the command BRUN FILE.OBJ to run the program.
-Note that if you do this inside the S-C Macro Assembler, the assembler shell clears the screen immediately after the program ends, so you may not see the output.
-In this case, type FP to go the Applesoft prompt, and do BRUN FILE.OBJ from there.
-The program will run and return you to the Applesoft prompt without clearing the screen.

 To see an example of this process, navigate to ${APPLECORE}/Test/Good and type 'make'.
 After everything builds, drag the exec directory into the Apple II.
 Then you should be able to do steps d-f on the disk LIB.v2d in ${APPLECORE}/DOS3.3, or an equivalent disk you make yourself as described in Section 5.

+For a more complex example, try compiling any of the programs in
+${APPLECORE}/Examples.
+Examples/Redbook/RodsColorPattern might be a
+good simple one to start with.
+Note that this program (and all programs in the Examples directory) are configured to expect the source files for the program itself on the disk in drive 1, and the LIB.v2d disk (or equivalent) in drive 2.
+Otherwise, the assembler will complain that file(s) are not found when you say ASM.

-If the assembler complains that some files are missing, then put those files on the disk as described in Section 5 and try again.
-Unfortunately, the assembler just says FILE NOT FOUND, without specifying which file is missing.
-However, you can figure this out by looking at the generated assembly file for the top-level source file: for every directive .IN FILE appearing in the assembly file, the file FILE must be present on the disk.
-If you prefer, you can also look at the top-level AppleCore source file: the needed files are just the AVM runtime files listed in Section 5 of this document, together with any files specified in the source file via an INCLUDE declaration.
+Unfortunately, when the assembler can't find a file that it needs, it just halts and says FILE NOT FOUND; it doesn't specify which file is missing.
+However, you can figure this out by looking at the generated assembly file for the top-level source file: for every directive .IN FILE appearing in the assembly file, the file FILE must be present on the disk in the specified drive.
+For example, if the top-level file contains the directive .IN GRAPHICS,D2, then the assembly file GRAPHICS must be present on the disk in drive 2 in order to do the assembly.
+You can also look at the top-level AppleCore source file: the needed files are just the AVM runtime files listed in Section 5 of this document, together with any files specified in the source file via an INCLUDE declaration.
+The AVM runtime files must be in the drive specified on the compiler command line, as explained in the next section.
+The INCLUDE declarations specify the drive directly (e.g., INCLUDE "GRAPHICS,D2").

 8. ACC COMPILER OPTIONS